Albertan autonomy is a bad way to sell unpopular economic proposals

 But what to do?
 It's not easy to stop a train even if you haven't announced its arrival time in less than a week.

-This may explain why Angela Pitt, MLA for Airdrie-East and the deputy speaker of the legislature, got the job last weekend of trying to reframe the report as a harmless, Euro-style exercise in provincial autonomy.
+This may explain why Angela Pitt, MLA for Airdrie-East and the deputy Speaker of the legislature, got the job last weekend of trying to reframe the report as a harmless, Euro-style exercise in provincial autonomy.

 "Should Alberta be an autonomous Province?" she asked on Facebook.
 "South Tyrol has -- The province is granted a considerable level of self-government, consisting of a large range of exclusive legislative and executive powers and a fiscal regime that allows it to retain a 90% of revenue, while remaining a net contributor to the national budget."